NOC – NATIONAL OCCUPATION CLASSIFICATION

 The NOC gives information about the job title, the roles and responsibilities that fall under each job.

-While choosing a NOC code, an applicant must consider that their work experience must synchronize with the job title and duties.
+While choosing a NOC code, an applicant must consider that their work experience must synchronize with the job title and duties and also look into the Canada National Occupation Classification List.
+The list of occupations in-demand in Canada helps one analyse which NOC is in high demand in Canada?
 Therefore, to avoid application refusal, one must select a NOC code that matches their work experience and job title in their country of experience which should also be furnished from the employer for evidence as an experience or reference letter.

 The reference letter usually contains: